Professor of Surgery, Institute of Cancer Research, Imperial College, London; England

 She joined the Horizons team to lead the development of social movement theory and practice and to assist in setting up the Horizons Community Interest Company to offer cutting edge transformational expertise to the health and care sector.

-Quality Consultant, Zealand University Hospital, department of quality and goal management
+Quality Consultant, Zealand University Hospital, Denmark

 Katrine is responsible for the evaluation of Thanks for Asking in corporation with the project manager from the Danish Society for Patient Safety, Ove Gaardboe.
 Katrine is trained as a Professional Bachelor of Occupational Therapy and Master of Science in Public Health from University of Southern Denmark.